instructor-ai/instructor/docs/blog/posts/learn-async.md

 By utilizing these tools in web applications or batch processing, we can significantly improve performance by handling multiple requests concurrently instead of sequentially.

+### Understanding `async` and `await`

+We will be using the `async` and `await` keywords to define asynchronous functions.
+The `async` keyword is used to define a function that returns a coroutine object.
+The `await` keyword is used to wait for the result of a coroutine object.

+If you want to understand the deeper details of `asyncio`, I recommend reading [this article](https://realpython.com/async-io-python/) by Real Python.

+### Understanding `gather` vs `as_completed`

+In this post we'll show two ways to run tasks concurrently: `asyncio.gather` and `asyncio.as_completed`.
+The `gather` method is used to run multiple tasks concurrently and return the results as a list.
+The `as_completed` method is used to run multiple tasks concurrently and return the results as they complete.

 ## Example: Batch Processing

 In this example, we will demonstrate how to use `asyncio` for batch processing tasks, specifically for extracting and processing data concurrently.
 The script will extract data from a list of texts and process it concurrently using `asyncio`.